silvacms/documentation/source/silva/development_guidelines.rst

 0. Run tests.

-1. Create a tag of the Zope product like described before.
+1. Create a tag of the Zope product like described before (see :ref:`tag-zope-product`).

 2. Verify the validity of your documentation: